Manas2222/Assembler_and_Simulator/README.md

 ### How To Evaluate
 * Go to ``automatedTesting`` directory and execute the file named ``run`` with the argument ``--no-sim`` to evaluate the assembler only.

+## CO Project - Simulator
+Function - To operate on given memory and registers to perfrom different functions.

+### How To Evaluate
+* Go to ``automatedTesting`` directory and execute the file named ``run`` to evaluate the assembler along with simulator.